tanzilhussain/transaction-fraud-risk-analyzer/README.md

 - **What makes a transaction look “suspicious” to a model?**
 - **How can we demystify AI predictions without revealing exploitable details?**

 This project started as a technical experiment with XGBoost and imbalanced datasets.
-But as I built SHAP explanations, I realized how important *interpretability* is — not just for developers, but for anyone impacted by AI-driven financial decisions.
+But as I built SHAP explanations, I realized how important *interpretability* is, not just for developers, but for anyone impacted by AI-driven financial decisions.

 ---